-2020 Note: As I’ve grown in my path and in my convictions as a person and where I morally stand, I can no longer say that I’m on the fence about this book.
-This book is transphobic and not inclusive to all who practice witchcraft or any form of “alternative” spirituality.
+2020 Note: I can no longer say that I’m on the fence about this book.
+After being educated about the ways this book talks about the “womb” and “women”, this book is transphobic and not inclusive to all who practice witchcraft or any form of “alternative” spirituality.
 This book is no longer one I would ever recommend to anyone at all.
 The link to purchase this book has been removed, but I will leave the review up for anyone who thinks they may benefit from it.

 “A witch is a wise woman, a healer.
 Yet for so long the word “witch” has had negative connotations.
 In this book, third generation hereditary witch Lisa Lister explains the history behind witchcraft, why identifying as a healer in past centuries led women to be burned at the stake, and why the witch is reawakening in women across the world today.
 All women are witches, and when they connect to source, trust their intuition, and use their magic, they can make medicine to heal themselves and the world.
 This book is a re-telling of Herstory, an overview of the different schools of witchcraft and the core principles and practices within them.
 Discover ancient wisdom made relevant for modern witches: •The wheel of the year, the sabbats, the cycles of the moon. •Tools to enhance your intuition, including oracle cards and dowsing, so that you can make decisions quickly and comfortably. •Understanding the ancient use of the word “medicine”. •How to work with herbs, crystals, and power animals so that you have support in your spiritual work. •How to build and use a home altar to focus your intentions and align you with seasonal cycles, the moon cycles, and your own intentions for growth. •Cleanse, purify, and create sacred space. •Work with the elements to achieve deep connection with the world around you.In addition, Lisa teaches personal, hands-on rituals and spells from her family lineage of gypsy witch magic to help you heal, manifest, and rediscover your powers.
 Above all, Lisa shows that we really are “the granddaughters of the witches that they couldn’t burn” – Book Description from Amazon